 First you are individually greeted and made to feel welcome and comfortable.
 If you are a new student, the instructor will help you settle in.

-The class begins with centering techniques and class theme.
-Followed by opening mantra’s to help clear the mind and tune into a higher frequency.
+The class begins with explanation of the class theme for the week.
+Followed by opening mantra’s and meditation to help clear the mind and tune into a higher frequency.
 This helps one during the yoga poses to be able to bring your attention to the more subtle aspects of the mind and body.

-Next the poses begin with carefully instructed warm-up poses such as down-dog and various forward bends, twists, standing poses and gentle flowing sequences.
+Next the poses and some breathing awareness techniques with carefully instructed warm-up poses such as down-dog and various forward bends, twists, standing poses and gentle flowing sequences.
 Once the class is warmed up, the flowing sequences may become more challenging and then individual poses are held longer and taken deeper.